 After you complete your eCourse, be sure to print out your completion certificate – you will need to bring this to class with you.
-(A photo of the completion certificate off your computer screen will suffice if you are unable to print a hard copy.)
+A photo or a screen shot will suffice if you are unable to print a hard copy.

 Your eCourse certificate is only valid for 30 days, so be sure to wait until you are within the 30-day window before your complete your course.

 Certain medical conditions, recent surgery or injury and/or prescription or over-the-counter drugs may interfere with safe motorcycle operation.
 If you have medical issues, it is important to consult with your doctor or pharmacist before the course to determine if your medical condition, or the drugs that you are taking for it, could interfere with your ability to safely operate a motorcycle.